nateph/rcse/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/nateph/rcse)](https://goreportcard.com/report/github.com/nateph/rcse ) ![GitHub](https://img.shields.io/github/license/nateph/rcse)
 ### RCSE (Run Command Somewhere Else)
+***
 `rcse` is meant to be a simple tool for remote machine automation written in Go, and using SSH under the hood, with no agent to install on any remote machines.

 The idea is to have subcommands, i.e. `raw`, `shell`, `yum`, `playbook`, dictate what the program will do.
-The inventory file, supplied by `-i` will supply the list of hosts that the program is ran on, and it needs to be in YAML format.
+The inventory file, supplied by `-i` will supply the list of hosts that the program is ran on, and it needs to be in yaml format.

 Example:
 ```